-We’re always being told to push hard everyday for any form of success.
+We’re always told to push hard every day for any form of success.
 We spend most of our time developing interpersonal relationships to build networks and recognition in the hope that this will pay future dividends.

 We forget to build a relationship with ourselves.

 Someone once told me that we have to be happy with ourselves before we can be happy with other people.
-That advice sounds easy but in normal life it is difficult to take action on with the unbridled fractiousness of most days.
+That advice sounds easy but in normal life, it is difficult to take action with the unbridled fractiousness of most days.

 It must be said that although quarantine inspired some of the content within this article, this advice can certainly be applied to everyday life.
 We should take the time to understand how we actually think about ourselves.

-This is the time to slow down and think about what actually beings true value to our lives.
+This is the time to slow down and think about what actually brings true value to our lives.

-All of this ‘internal research’, as I call it, is in the endeavour of perhaps discovering positive reactions to new activities.
-Once we have found new and different things that we enjoy doing or thinking about then we can decide to allocate more time to these endeavours during an average week.
+All of this ‘internal research’, as I call it, is in the endeavor of perhaps discovering positive reactions to new activities.
+Once we have found new and different things that we enjoy doing or thinking about then we can decide to allocate more time to these endeavors during an average week.

 Building a Second Brain